 Assessing Care Needs

-We recognise that making an assessment of the needs of a service user can be very intrusive.
-We are obliged to ask questions about the most intimate areas of a service user's life and it is helpful at the outset of our contact to observe a service user in their own private environment where care will be delivered.
+Nu Staff recognise that making an assessment of the needs of a service user can be very intrusive.
+We are obliged to ask questions about the most intimate areas of a service user's life and it is helpful at the outset of our contact to observe a service user in their own private environment where care and support will be delivered.
 We will do everything possible to limit the embarrassment a service user can experience at this stage and to provide all possible reassurances about the nature of our operations generally and particularly the confidentiality of our information systems and the sensitivity of our workforce.

 During the period when we are providing services, we need from time to time to review the situation to ensure that our services remain appropriate and to make adjustments to respond to changing care needs.
 If the staff who undertake a review are not already known to the service user, it will require additional sensitivity since, from the service user's point of view, they are confronting a stranger.
 In a sense, a fresh invader of their private space.

 Care workers too may pick up some information about a service user's changing care needs during the process of service delivery.
 The worker should check with the service user whether they have any objection to details being recorded, though they may have to explain that information does indeed have to be shared with colleagues in the agency.

 Handling Information about Service Users within the Agency